 Curnows Hut

-This is diverse walk through native scrub, Bundaleer pine forest and farmland.
-The ridgetops and testing climbs reward walkers with spectacular panoramic views.
+This diverse walk takes you through native scrub, the Bundaleer pine forest and farmland.
+Although you’ll scramble along the ridgetops and have some testing climbs, you’ll be well rewarded with spectacular panoramic views.

 Raeville